ArctosDB/documentation-wiki/_documentation/specimen-parts.markdown

+## Part Names

-**Part Names:** What we choose to name as a part depends on what we define as a part,  and while this is often obvious (*e.g.,* "whole organism"), organisms become separated into parts in ways both standardized and not.
+ What we choose to name as a part depends on what we define as a part,  and while this is often obvious (*e.g.,* "whole organism"), organisms become separated into parts in ways both standardized and not.
 Thus, it is difficult to standardize vocabulary